Al Madrigal: The Daily Show with Jon Stewart

 On May 17, 2011, it was announced that Madrigal would be joining The Daily Show with Jon Stewart.
 He was often presented as the "Senior Latino Correspondent."

 Madrigal auditioned for the show on the recommendation of stand-up comedian Adam Lowitt, one of the show's producers.
 Madrigal and Lowitt performed a piece at Carolines on Texas Representative Debbie Riddle, who proposed a bill that would create state punishments for those who "intentionally, knowingly, or recklessly" hired unauthorized immigrants except for domestic workers.
 Madrigal later did a reading of the piece with Jon Stewart, who hired him on the spot.

+Madrigal made a return guest appearance on January 23, 2025.

 All Things Comedy

+In 2012, Madrigal and comedian Bill Burr founded All Things Comedy, a comedy podcast network and artist cooperative.
+The pair started the network as a way to help comedians maintain full ownership of their work.

-All Things Comedy was officially launched on October 1, 2012 with a roster of eleven podcasts including the Monday Morning Podcast by Bill Burr, The Long Shot Podcast by Eddie Pepitone, and Skeptic Tank by Ari Shaffir.
+All Things Comedy was officially launched on October 1, 2012, with a roster of eleven podcasts including the Monday Morning Podcast by Bill Burr, The Long Shot Podcast by Eddie Pepitone, and Skeptic Tank by Ari Shaffir.
 By 2014, the network had six dozen members and over fifty podcasts.
-The network was started out by comedians Al Madrigal and Bill Burr with The Daily Show on the All Things Comedy website.
-The network was established as an artist owned cooperative, which Madrigal and Burr emphasize as an importance aspect of the collective.
+The network was established as an artist owned cooperative, which Madrigal and Burr emphasize as an important aspect of the collective.
 All Things Records was started in March 2014 and released three albums in the months following its creation including Believe in Yourself by Sam Tripoli, Live at the Comedy Castle by Brian Scolaro, This Will Make an Excellent Horcrux by Jackie Kashian.
 Madrigal sees the network as a way of improving representation of Latin American people in media.
 For instance, the networks provides Spanish-language podcasts such as Leyendas Legendarias and El Dollop.
 Comedy Central partnered with All Things Comedy to produce a documentary about Patrice O'Neal as well as three comedy specials.

-In 2012, Madrigal and comedian Bill Burr founded All Things Comedy, a comedy podcast network and artist cooperative.
-Madrigal and Burr started the network as a way to help comedians maintain full ownership of their work.
-The network hosts over 50 podcasts and garners nearly 5 million listeners per month.
+The network now hosts over 50 podcasts and garners nearly 5 million listeners per month.

 At South by Southwest 2015, Madrigal, Burr, and comedian Doug Benson spoke on the "Owning Your Work: The Future of All Things Comedy" panel, where they "discussed the ins and outs of their operation and how they are working to help comics carve out their own paths in show business and avoid traditional gatekeepers."

 From 2010 to 2014, he co-hosted a podcast called "Minivan Men" with comedians Maz Jobrani, Aaron Aryanpur, and Chris Spencer, in which they discussed marriage, parenting, and domestic issues.

-Madrigal and Burr host the "All Things Comedy Live Podcast," which streams monthly.
+Madrigal and Burr host the All Things Comedy Live Podcast, which streams monthly.
 The podcast has featured comics including Sinbad, Nick Thune, Felipe Esparza, Doug Benson, Pete Holmes, Ian Edwards, and Fred Stoller.

 More recently, he signed a deal with CBS Studios.